 Throughout the 1980s, Clear View participated in the progression of special education case law, and in the development of a truly comprehensive model of special education and day treatment services, in which children who need intensive mental health treatment can attend a school where they receive a special education program fully integrated with their therapeutic treatment services.
 As a member of professional associations and advocacy alliances, Clear View continues to work toward the improvement of services that support children as full members of their families and communities, while preserving the understanding that assistance must be available for as long as needed.

-For more than four decades the staff has helped hundreds of children grow, learn, heal and lead productive lives.
-During the next 40 years, many more children in urgent need of help will find their way to its welcoming doors.
+For more than five decades the staff has helped hundreds of children grow, learn, heal and lead productive lives.
+During the next 50 years, many more children in urgent need of help will find their way to its welcoming doors.